Modernly designed loft bathroom in East Leake

 Generate more living space – increase the worth of your property with an attic conversion

 It’s a dilemma many house owners deal with eventually.
-A property that once provided sufficient room for your growing family unexpectedly seems frustratingly small-scale.
+A house that once provided sufficient room for your growing family unexpectedly seems frustratingly small-scale.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

 Despite how desperate you are for additional space, weighing up the expenses of a home relocation can be off-putting.
 Stamp duty, legal charges, surveys and more could total up to a few thousand pounds, and it’s money you won’t get back.
 There are other factors to consider too, not least your psychological attachment to your home and the prospect of kids switching schools.

-So what is the very best method to extend your property – on a tight budget – without the turmoil of moving, and enhance your property’s value?
+So what is the very best method to extend your property – on a tight budget – without the turmoil of moving, and enhance your house’s value?
 A house extension is the common answer.
 This offers flexibility of design, allowing you to include the desired amount of additional space to your property.
 But for a lot of people a house extension won’t be possible for reasons of time and cost.

 Instead, you could look skyward for inspiration, towards your unused loft space.
-Your loft might be suitable for conversion depending upon various elements.
-These include roofing structure and height and the practicalities of putting in a staircase.
+Your loft might be ideal for conversion depending upon various elements.
+These consist of roofing structure and height and the practicalities of putting in a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to require planning consent and won’t reduce garden size.
 In many cases, it can be finished in a shorter time frame and could cost less too.
 And yes, it may add a tidy sum to the value of your property.

 Is my house in East Leake, Nottinghamshire suitable for a loft conversion?